MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/dhcp-deploy-relay-agent.md

 # Install a DHCP relay agent

-This quickstart shows you how to install and configure a Dynamic Host Configuration Protocol (DHCP) Relay Agent on a computer running the Windows Server operating system.
+This quickstart shows you how to install and configure a Dynamic Host Configuration Protocol (DHCP) Relay Agent on a computer running Windows Server.
 A DHCP relay agent works as an intermediary between DHCP clients and DHCP servers that aren't on the same subnet or local network.
-The DHCP Relay Agent forwards DHCP messages between clients and servers, letting clients obtain IP addresses and other network configuration information from a DHCP server located on a different subnet.
+The DHCP Relay Agent forwards DHCP broadcast messages from clients to remote server, letting clients obtain IP addresses and other network configuration information from a DHCP server located on a different subnet.

 ## Prerequisites

 Before you can install your DHCP relay agent, you must meet the following prerequisites:

-- A computer with DHCP server successfully installed.
+- A computer running Windows Server with DHCP server successfully installed.
+- A computer running Windows Server in the remote subnet where you want to install the DHCP relay agent.
 - A DHCP scope configured for the remote subnet.

 ## Install and configure the DHCP relay agent

+To install the DHCP relay agent on Windows Server, you need to deploy the *Remote Access* server role.
+The DHCP relay agent is a feature of this role and isn't included in the DHCP server role.

-To install the DHCP relay agent:
+To install the DHCP relay agent, perform the following steps:

 #### [PowerShell](#tab/powershell)

+Here's how to install the DHCP relay agent using the [Install-WindowsFeature](/powershell/module/servermanager/install-windowsfeature) and [Install-RemoteAccess](/powershell/module/remoteaccess/install-remoteaccess) commands.

+1. Sign into the computer where you want to install the DHCP relay agent, then run PowerShell on your computer in an elevated session.

 1. Run the following commands to install Remote Access Server Role and Routing Role Service: